Are gradients allowed in BIMI SVG logos?

 The practical answer

 Gradients are allowed in BIMI SVG logos when they are simple SVG linear or radial gradients and the finished file validates as Tiny-PS.
-They are not allowed when the export turns them into embedded bitmap data, unsupported filters, animation, scripts, or markup that the restricted profile cannot use.
+They fail when the export turns them into embedded bitmap data, unsupported filters, animation, scripts, external dependencies, or markup outside the restricted profile.

-My working rule is simple: design the mark so it works without the gradient, then keep the gradient modest enough that it survives export and validation.
-If the gradient keeps making the file fragile, ship the flat version and keep the BIMI project moving.
+The working rule is simple: design the mark so it works without the gradient, then keep the gradient modest enough to survive export and validation.
+If the gradient makes the file fragile or pushes it over 32 KB, use the approved flat version and keep the BIMI project moving.

-The logo is only one part of BIMI readiness.
-Suped's product helps with the DMARC side that often blocks BIMI adoption: source discovery, authentication failures, policy staging, hosted records, alerts, and clear steps to fix the domain before the logo goes live.
+The logo is one part of BIMI readiness.
+Suped's product covers the DMARC work that often blocks implementation, including source discovery, authentication failures, policy staging, hosted records, and alerts before the logo goes live.